craigmbooth/craigmbooth.github.io/pages/bread-bakers-apprentice-challenge/index.md

 {% include gallery id="gallery-tuscanbread" %}

 I didn't expect much from this.
 It's bread with no salt, which typically tastes very "flat".
 The new technique is to cook flour in boiling water to make a paste, which brings out the sugars in the flour in a different way to most baking.
 My overall impression was that this bread is sweet, like it had sugar in it.
 That said, it did have the "flat" taste that I associate with a lack of salt.
 I think my big takeaway here is the use of the boiled flour paste as a way of expressing extra sweetness in a loaf.

+# #37: Swedish Rye (Limpa) (pp. 274-276)

+{% include gallery id="gallery-swedishrye" %}

+There are a surprising number of breads in this book that have that Christmassy/medicinal taste.
+I remain not a big fan of that flavor combo, and this bread was no exception.
+At least it made my house smell nice when I boiled molasses, orange extract, aniseed, cardamom and fennel.
+I also think I must have made a mistake somewhere, the dough was surprisingly stiff and even after I added extra water it was very hard to work.

 # #34: Pumpernickel Bread (pp. 260-263)